strategineer/personal-website/content/books/2024-02-19/index.md

 ---
-title: "Sword & Citadel: The Second Half of The Book of the New Sun"
-authors: "Gene Wolfe"
+authors: Gene Wolfe
+books/tags:
+- fiction
+- science fantasy
+- post-apocalyptic
 date: 2024-02-19
+params:
+  isbn13: '9780312890186'
+  series: The Book of the New Sun
 star_rating: 5
-books/tags:
-  - "fiction"
-  - "science fantasy"
-  - "post-apocalyptic"
-params:
-  series: "The Book of the New Sun"
+title: 'Sword & Citadel: The Second Half of The Book of the New Sun'
 ---

 A fantastic conclusion to the Book of the New Sun.
 Do not skip this one, it's